Simple Sensor Interface protocol

 The Simple Sensor Interface (SSI) protocol is a simple communications protocol designed for data transfer between computers or user terminals and smart sensors.
-The SSI protocol is an Application layer protocol as in the OSI model.

-The SSI protocol has been developed jointly by Nokia, Vaisala, Suunto, Ionific, Mermit and University of Oulu.
+The SSI protocol has been developed jointly by Nokia, Vaisala, Suunto, Ionific, Mermit and University of Oulu and released its first version in March 2003.
 Currently SSI is being developed within the Mimosa Project, part of the European Union Framework Programmes for Research and Technological Development.

 The SSI protocol is used in point-to-point communications over UART and networking nanoIP applications.
 SSI also provides polling sensors and streaming sensor data.
 For RFID sensor tags SSI specifies memory map for sensor data.

 The criteria for SSI protocol development are: